“Should I update my website’s content for SEO, and if so, which content?”

 To create content that will help your SEO performance, you need to:

-2. Create that content, covering the topic completely and creating something better than anything else out there.
+- Create that content, covering the topic entirely and creating something better than anything else.

-3. Publish it on your website that is optimized technically for SEO with proper on-page SEO elements, that loads fast, and is set up to get found and ranked in Google.
+- Publish it on your website, which is optimized technically for SEO with proper on-page SEO elements, loads fast, and is set up to get found and ranked in Google.

-4. Spend a lot of time doing outreach to get links, creating content for other sites to get links, referencing your content on stages like podcasts to get it links, and then
+- Spend a lot of time doing outreach to get links, creating content for other sites to get links, referencing your content on stages like podcasts to get links, and then,

-Good content is expensive too.
+Good content is expensive, too.
 A standard 1,500+ word blog post will cost you at least $350, and more like $450 these days, per post and should be written by an expert who knows the topic and space.
-Those are hard to find, but worth their weight in gold.
-Then you need to create a brief so you give them enough direction, have time to review the content, get it edited (by EditorNinja of course), and then publish and promote it.
+Those are hard to find but worth their weight in gold.
+Then it would be best if you created a brief to give them enough direction, have time to review the content, get it edited (by EditorNinja of course), and then you can publish and promote it.

 That’s a ton of work and investment.

-Ideally this content will then rank in Google and drive “free” organic traffic.
-I put free in quotes because, as you’ve just seen, the content is not free to product nor promote.
+Ideally, this content will rank on Google and drive “free” organic traffic.
+I put free in quotes because, as you’ve just seen, the content is not free to produce or promote.

-What then happens is your content drives traffic for a while, but slowly over time starts to leak traffic because:
+Often, what then happens is your content drives traffic for a while but slowly starts to lose traffic because:

-1. Other websites publish content around the same topic that is better than yours, because the quality of content required to rank well is always increasing;
+- Other websites publish content around the same topic that is better than yours because the quality of content required to rank well is constantly increasing;

-2. Your page’s content becomes a bit out of date, web pages that you link to in order to give credit go away (and your links break), and there’s generally less activity around your content which leads to it being less preferred;
+- Your page’s content becomes a bit out of date, web pages that you link to to give credit go away (and your links break), and there’s generally less activity around your content, which leads to it being less preferred,

 Before we get into the how of content updating, here’s a quick tweet about Nerdwallet updating content: